 Duration of stay varied considerably among my respondents.

-As shown in Table 15, 66% of the respondents stayed for about 2-7 days, 16% stayed for about 8-15 days and 18% stayed for only a day.
-As there is so much to see, learn and enjoy in Penang, is it possible to get acquainted with the island within such a short time or in just one short visit?
+As shown in Table 15, 66% of the respondents stayed for about 2-7 days, acquainted with the island within such a short time or in just one short visit?
 Perhaps more efforts should be done to encourage a longer stay.